 Contact Denis Seguin, PLS, Director of Land Surveying, with any questions regarding Nitsch Engineering’s surveying capabilities, experience, or services.

 Technology in the world of land surveying is fast-paced and ever changing.
-At Nitsch Engineering, we are dedicated to evaluating and applying the newest survey technologies, whether it’s the latest in laser total stations, robotic total stations, GIS, GPS, laser scanning, LiDAR, mobile LiDAR, or drone surveys.
+At Nitsch Engineering, we are dedicated to evaluating and applying the newest survey technologies, whether it’s the latest in robotic total stations, GIS, GPS, long range laser scanning, LiDAR, or drones.
 Our project managers work with our clients to tailor our approach and apply the appropriate level of technology to successfully accomplish project objectives.

 Integrated Surveying and Engineering